HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Method

 In cases where there is no adjacent face, i.e. the lower edge of the equatorial panels, that edge is just padded by repeating the values that are closest to that edge.
-Note that because the padding is added repeatedly throughout the generator and discriminator networks, the networks can learn longer-range dependencies that stretch around the corners of the gnomonic equiangular projection.
+Note that because the padding is added repeatedly throughout the generator and discriminator networks, the networks can learn from points that stretch around the corners of the gnomonic equiangular projection.

 \acp{GAN} consist of a discriminator network $D$, shown in \crefsub{fig:discriminator_network}, which is optimised alongside a generator network $G$, shown in \crefsub{fig:generator_network}, in an alternating manner to find a solution to the adversarial minimax problem